Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Introduction

 \begin{thm} Let $\ell > 2$ be prime and $A$ a finite abelian $\ell$-group.
 Write $\delta^+$ (resp. $\delta^-$) for the upper density (resp. lower density) of imaginary\footnote{By ``imaginary" we mean ``ramified at $\infty$.''} quadratic extensions of $\mathbb{F}_q(t)$ for which the $\ell$-part of the class group is isomorphic to $A$.
 Then $\delta^+(q)$ and $\delta^-(q)$ converge, as $q \rightarrow \infty$ with $q \neq 1 \pmod \ell$, to $\frac{ \prod_{i \geq 1} (1-\ell^{-i}) } {|\Aut(A)|}$.

 \end{thm}

-This is a corollary to Corollary \ref{cor:kluners} and Theorem~\ref{th:weakcl}.
+This is a corollary to Proposition \ref{cor:kluners} and Theorem~\ref{th:weakcl}.
 When $q = 1 \pmod \ell$, the method of proof still works; for any fixed positive $\ell$-valuation of $q-1$, the proof yields a distribution which differs from the Cohen-Lenstra distribution.
 (This is related to Malle's recent observation in \cite{mall:clroots} that the Cohen-Lenstra heuristics require modification when extra roots of unity are present in the base field.)
-The description of this distribution will be carried out in forthcoming work of D. Garton.
+The description of this distribution in many cases is carried out in the Ph.D. thesis of Garton~\cite{gartonthesis}.

 In particular, for $q > Q_0(\ell)$, a positive fraction of imaginary quadratic extensions of $\mathbb{F}_q(t)$ have class number divisible by $\ell$, and a positive fraction have class number indivisible by $\ell$.
 The infinitude of quadratic extensions of $\F_q(t)$ with class number divisible by $\ell$ was previously known (\cite{pace:pacellireu}, \cite{byeo:indivisibility}) as was the corresponding result for indivisibility by $\ell$~\cite{frie:divisibility}, but in both cases without a positive proportion.
-For hyperelliptic function fields whose class group has larger $\ell$-rank\footnote{The $\ell$-rank of a finite abelian group $C$ is the dimension over $\Z/\ell \Z$ of $C \otimes_{\Z} \Z/\ell\Z$.}, even infinitude is in general unknown.

 In a different direction, corresponding questions are understood if one studies quadratic field extensions of $\mathbb{F}_q(t)$ with {\em fixed discriminant degree} and lets $q \rightarrow \infty$; see \cite{Achter, Washington}.

 The essential ingredient in the proof of Theorem~\ref{thm:CLweak} is, perhaps surprisingly, a theorem in topology -- more precisely, a result on stable homology of Hurwitz spaces.